Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The most recent Comprehensive Update is an update of the 2008 plan update, and did not require a complete re-writing of the plan.

-The Metropolitan Council completes population forecasts for the seven-county metro area as part of their regional planning mandate in state statute.
+The Metropolitan Council completes population forecasts for the seven-county metro area as part of its regional planning mandate in State Statute.
 Forecasts are meant to be realistic assumptions that can be used to guide investments in infrastructure and public services.
-They are not goals, aspirations, or targets.
+They are not goals, aspirations or targets.

 The regional forecast looks at the region’s business conditions and competitive advantages that determine economic and employment levels which, in turn, drive population growth by attracting people to the Twin Cities.
 Additional land use modeling looks at how populations, demographics, regional policies and available land affect real estate supply and demand.

-Metropolitan Council periodically adjusts forecasts based on new data, to ensure they are as accurate as possible.
+The Metropolitan Council periodically adjusts forecasts based on new data, to ensure they are as accurate as possible.
 This has occurred recently with Edina and several other cities.

 Forecasting growth and land use change are complex endeavors, particularly at a sub-regional level, due to the number of variables that contribute to change.
 As a result, it is necessary for the Metropolitan Council to at times adjust the forecasts based on new data they receive.

 In addition to other data tracking, the region’s annual population and household estimate program provides insights as to whether near-term forecasts are accurate.
 For instance, in mid-2018, the Metropolitan Council completed its 2017 estimates.
 These showed that some communities were growing faster than anticipated with new units, so that the 2020 forecast numbers may be too low given current trends.